ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

 Visualizing results
 -------------------

 All OEDGE results are stored in the results folder.
 For our purposes, we only need the .dat and .nc files.
 The first is a human-readable summary of the simulation, and the latter is a NetCDF file containing the data.
-Copy these two files into the same directory to your own local machine using a file transfer service of your choice (:ref:`instructions using Filezilla with the fusion VPN here<File Transfer with iris (with fusion VPN)>`).
+Copy these two files into the same directory to your own local machine using a file transfer service of your choice (:ref:`instructions using Filezilla with the fusion VPN here <filezilla>`).

 Open up the plotting GUI, click Browse... for the NetCDF file and find your .nc file.
 From the dropdown you can select various quantities to make a 2D plot from, assuming these quantites were calculated in the simulation.
 So Electron Temperature will generate a 2D plot, but Impurity Density will throw an error since we did not run DIVIMP.
 The Plot Options...
 Dialogue allows you to change some of the plot settings such as the colorbar scale or to plot a specific charge state for plot options that allow it.
 A 2D plot of the plasma density is shown below.